zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ### Stress

-Stress reflect's the amount of toll your mind has taken from resisting magical or emotional compulsion.
-If you ever reach 10 Stress, you suffer a nervous breakdown and can no longer stomach this profession -- retire this character.
+Stress reflect's the amount of toll your mind has taken from resisting magical effects or emotional compulsion.
+If you ever go over 10 Stress, you suffer a nervous breakdown.
+After the nervous breakdown takes you out of the action for a while, choose from the following two consequences:

+1. You can no longer stomach this profession, retire this character and make a new one.
+OR

+2. Your mind is no longer whole -- you are now a goblin.
+Exchange your highest non-goblin species template for the lowest available goblin template.

 Your Stress TN is 10 + Stress.
 You may have to Roll against your Stress TN when you resist the effects of a spell or face something emotionally distressing.